Daniel R. Holland, M.D.

 "I try to treat every patient like they are my own family member.
 That is how I practice my medicine."

-Dr. Holland is a comprehensive ophthalmologist and the pediatric specialist at the Stark EHNW site.
+Daniel R. Holland MD is a comprehensive ophthalmologist and the pediatric specialist at the Stark EHNW site.
 He treats children and adults.
 Because of his special interest in pediatrics, Dr. Holland sought additional education and training through a Fellowship in Pediatric Ophthalmology and Adult Strabismus.
 As a pediatric ophthalmology fellow, Dr. Holland performed significant and award-winning research in pediatric cataract surgery and retinopathy of premature infants.

 Dr. Holland especially enjoys performing cataract surgery and addressing the refractive challenges that come with it.
 He has performed literally thousands of cataract surgeries since he began his career as an eye surgeon in 1994.
 Dr. Holland has an extremely low complication rate and performs a very efficient and safe surgical procedure for removing cataracts.
 Dr. Holland has taken on some of the most difficult cases with excellent results.